jchristn/S3Server/README.md

 Is there an API you'd like exposed that isn't currently?
 Did you identify an issue or have other feedback?
 Please file an issue here!

-## New in v1.5.x
+## New in v2.0.x

-- Added support for object keys that include '/'
-- Added support for GET bucket location API and LocationConstraint object
-- Automatically add ```X-Amz-Date```, ```Host```, and ```Server``` headers to S3Response if not supplied
+- Breaking changes
+- Async task-based callbacks
+- Changes to callback signatures (response object is now also included) and to how responses are sent
-- Stream support (more efficient memory use, support for large objects)
+- Stream support to better support large objects, memory efficiency, and throughput
-- Classes for commonly-used S3 server requests and responses
+- Better support for chunked transfer-encoding both on request as well as sending the response
-- Added VersionId to S3Request
+- Added ```Prefix``` and ```MaxKeys``` to ```S3Request```
+- Reliability and performance fixes
+- Dependency updates

 ## Examples